radupopescu/wikidata_cpp/README.md

 ## Issues

-To report an issue, use the [wikipdata_cpp issue tracker](https://github.com/radupopescu/wikipdata_cpp/issues) at github.com.
+To report an issue, use the [wikidata_cpp issue tracker](https://github.com/radupopescu/wikidata_cpp/issues) at github.com.